PostgreSQL type support

 |---|---|---|

-date | LocalDate | Date without time |
+date | LocalDate | Naive date, no zone |

-time | LocalTime | Time without timezone |
+time | LocalTime | Naive time, no zone |

-timetz | OffsetTime | Time with timezone |
+timetz | OffsetTime | Time with offset (rarely used in practice) |

-timestamp | LocalDateTime | Date and time without timezone |
+timestamp | LocalDateTime | Naive timestamp, no zone |

 interval | PGInterval | Time duration |